Why Google business reviews are putting Tripadvisor in the shade

 For more information on how best to set up and optimise your Google My Business listing, read The Ultimate Guide to Google My Business by SEMrush.

 What 2020 has proved is that technology is here to stay.
 We know how complicated juggling with several tools and software programs can be.
 Businesses often have several different tools for customer reviews and satisfaction, workforce management, maintenance of equipment and facilities, business analytics and operations audits and checklist.

 Just think how much easier your life would be if you could have everything you need in one business management software.
 One that would help you run your hospitality business more efficiently and save you money at the same time.

-Mapal Software offers an all-in-one management system that’s designed especially for restaurants, bars, coffee shops and hotels.
+MAPAL OS offers an all-in-one management system that’s designed especially for restaurants, bars, coffee shops and hotels.
 This user-friendly, cloud-based platform enables you to control all aspects of your business from one place.
-Mapal's recent acquisition of US company CloudReputation means you'll also be able to monitor your Google business reviews, among others, from Mapal's business management platform.
+MAPAL's recent acquisition of US company CloudReputation means you'll also be able to monitor your Google business reviews, among others, from the tool, now Reputation by MAPAL.

 Discover how you can improve your business operations and increase revenue by having a user-friendly all-in-one platform at your fingertips.

 Contact us for a demo or book a meeting.